windows7lake/json2dart/README.md

 # json2dart
-Android Studio plugin use for parsing json to dart class with safe type convert.
+Flutter plugin use for parsing json to dart class with safe type convert.

 It will generate a dart file named "safe_convert.dart" to ensure dart object can get a default value.